SimonSimCity/CouchbaseBundle/README.md

 **Example usage**

     app/console couchbase:export-ddoc foo
-Will save all design-documents, found in the couchbase-definition `foo`, to the folder app/Resouces/foo/ in files having the file-extension *.ddoc*
+Will save all design-documents, found in the couchbase-definition `foo`, to the folder `app/Resouces/foo/` in files having the file-extension `.ddoc`

     app/console couchbase:import-ddoc -e test foo
-Will import all files found in app/Resouces/foo/\*.ddoc and  app/Resouces/foo/test/\*.ddoc
+Will import all files found in `app/Resouces/foo/\*.ddoc` and  `app/Resouces/foo/test/\*.ddoc`.
+My recommendation is to create a file called `sf2_couchbase_bundle.ddoc` in the `test` folder so you'll always have that view available in your test environment.

     app/console couchbase:export-docs foo data/
-Will export all documents of your `foo` bucket to app/data/
+Will export all documents of your `foo` bucket to `app/data/`

     app/console couchbase:import-docs foo data/
-Will import all files, having the extension ".json" into your defined `foo` couchbase-bucket
+Will import all files, having the extension `.json` into your defined `foo` couchbase-bucket

 ## Using the profiler for Couchbase